ossUser-ofc/ossUser-ofc/README.md

 ### Swift Apps Collection [![Swift Apps Collection](https://img.shields.io/badge/Swift%20Apps%20Collection-Community-orange)](discord.gg/gCeTzyepFg)

+### jetkvm-os
+This is a simple porteus kiosk that boots into JetKVM Website to connect to anny device remotely.

 ## What I Work On
 - Building a perfect and cheap homelab
 - Vibe Codding useful sites